MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

 ## Install PowerShell modules and update extensions

-To prepare to install Azure Arc Resource Bridge on an Azure Stack HCI cluster and create a VM cluster-extension, perform these steps (throught RDP or console session, remote Powershell is not supported):
+To prepare to install Azure Arc Resource Bridge on an Azure Stack HCI cluster and create a VM cluster-extension, perform these steps (through RDP or console session, remote Powershell is not supported):

 1. Install the required PowerShell modules by running the following cmdlet as administrator on all servers of the Azure Stack HCI cluster: